The Express Tribune

 The Express Tribune is a daily English-language newspaper based in Pakistan.
-It is the flagship publication of the Lakson Group media group.
-It is Pakistan's only internationally affiliated newspaper in a partnership with the International New York Times, the global edition of The New York Times.
+It is the flagship publication of the Lakson Group media group and Pakistan's only internationally affiliated newspaper in a partnership with the International New York Times, the global edition of The New York Times.
 Headquartered in Karachi, it also publishes from offices in Lahore, Islamabad, and Peshawar.

 History

-It was launched on 12 April 2010 in broadsheet format, with a news design distinctive from traditional Pakistani newspapers.
+The Express Tribune was launched on 12 April 2010, in broadsheet format, with a news design distinctive from traditional Pakistani newspapers.
 Its editorial stance identifies with social liberalism, and its readership is generally on the mainstream left of Pakistani political and social opinion.
 Topics the newspaper covers include politics, international affairs, economics, investment, sports, and culture.
 It runs a glossy called Express Tribune Magazine on Sunday, which includes social commentary, interviews, and a four-page supplement with recipes, reviews, travel advice, blogs, and technology news.
 As of 2012, it had the widest online readership in the country locally and internationally.

 Part of Express media group

-The Express Tribune joins other brands of the Express media group including the Urdu-language Daily Express newspaper.
+The Express Tribune joins other brands of the Express media group including the Urdu-language newspaper Daily Express.
 It is accompanied by a twenty-four-hour Urdu news channel, Express News, and an Urdu entertainment channel, Express Entertainment.
 It also contains a technology supplement called '@internet'.
 It used to run an English-language news channel called Express 24/7, now defunct.

-The paper's stated mission is "to defend the liberal values and egalitarian traditions we believe in, and which deserve to be upheld in writing that is both informative and insightful".
+The paper's stated mission is "to defend the liberal values and egalitarian traditions [they] believe in, and which deserve to be upheld in writing that is both informative and insightful".